Do you know… Seabrook Island is home to a healthy population of the American alligator (Alligator mississippiensis)?

 - Do not feed alligators.
 Feeding alligators reduces their fear of humans.

-- Keep your distance.
+- Keep your distance, at least 50 feet.
 Alligators can run faster than you.

 - Do not attempt to move alligators out of the road.